-Brie Gertler is Vice Provost for Academic Affairs and Commonwealth Professor in the Corcoran Department of Philosophy.
+Brie Gertler is Vice Provost for Academic Affairs and Commonwealth Professor of Philosophy.
 The vice provost for academic affairs serves as a second-in-command for the provost and provides leadership and oversight of the core academic functions of the University.
 Specific responsibilities include academic program review, oversight of academic enhancement programs for undergraduate, graduate, and professional students, University-wide advising and support, and all aspects of state and federal academic compliance, including accreditation by the Southern Association of College and Schools (SACSCOC).
-In this broadly collaborative role, Gertler works with executive and school leadership, the Faculty Senate, and Student Affairs in advancing institutional objectives, including those identified in the University's strategic plan.
+In this broadly collaborative role, she works with executive and school leadership, the Faculty Senate, and Student Affairs in advancing institutional objectives, including those identified in the University's strategic plan.

-Professor Gertler's past appointments include Acting Dean of the University's College and Graduate School of Arts & Sciences; interim associate dean for the College; and chair of the Philosophy Department.
+Ms. Gertler's past appointments include Acting Dean of the University's College and Graduate School of Arts & Sciences; interim associate dean for the College; and chair of the Philosophy Department.
 As interim associate dean, she worked closely with Buckner W. Clay Dean of Arts & Sciences, Ian Baucom, to advance the College's most important projects, including its graduate education initiatives, the Democracy Initiative, and undergraduate curriculum reform.
 Throughout the COVID-19 crisis Professor Gertler served as a member of several University committees and working groups, including the Fall 2020 Planning Committee.
-Gertler also co-directed the University’s effort to develop and launch signature courses for 2021’s innovative January term.
+She also co-directed the University’s effort to develop and launch signature courses for 2021’s innovative January term.

-Gertler earned her Ph.D. in philosophy from Brown University, an M.A. in philosophy from the University of Pennsylvania, and a B.A. in philosophy from Swarthmore College.
+Ms. Gertler earned her Ph.D. in philosophy from Brown University, an M.A. in philosophy from the University of Pennsylvania, and a B.A. in philosophy from Swarthmore College.